 Due to the profile of the ground and its surrounding environment (being on a valley side), other car parks in the area do not offer natural or easy access to the stadium.

 There is disability parking offered within the road closure on Midland Road, operated on a first come, first served basis.
-This has ease of access into The Mamma Mia Stand.
+This has ease of access into The Bradford Lifts Stand.

 Stewards will be pleased to help if supporters with disabilities wish to be dropped off from a vehicle, but it is recommended any such drop-off takes place at least one hour before kick-off.